 From serving on the board of national and local organizations to volunteering with the Boys & Girls Clubs, our lawyers take part in a broad range of community service activities.
 Many of their choices reflect personal interests and passions outside of the legal arena.
 It is a way for them to get involved in their communities and an opportunity to develop new contacts they otherwise would not have made.

-For example: Los Angeles office Managing Partner Rick Richmond is the former chairman of the Los Angeles Eagle Scout Association.
-Of Counsel Richard J. Gray is a member of the National Board of Trustees for the Cystic Fibrosis Foundation.
+For example, Of Counsel Richard J. Gray is a member of the National Board of Trustees for the Cystic Fibrosis Foundation.